MrSchyzo/ambrog.io/readme.md

 - `[...]languorino[...]`: asks `ambrog.io` some Ferrero® Rocher
 - `audio <YT_video_id>`: returns a link with the audio of the selected YT video
 - `video <YT_video_id>`: returns a link with the video of the selected YT video
+- Reminder-related commands have a separate chapter due to their complexity
 - (🔐 admin only) `dormi pure`: forces `ambrog.io` to shut down
 - (🔐 admin only) `add <user_id>`: enables telegram `<user_id>` to talk with `ambrog.io`
 - (🔐 admin only) `remove <user_id>`: disables telegram `<user_id>` to talk with `ambrog.io`
 - anything else is just echoed to the enabled users

+### Reminder commands
+- `promemoria <ID>`: returns user's reminder with the specified numeric ID
+- `promemoria miei`: returns all user's reminders' list
+- `scordati <ID>`: deletes user's reminder with the specified numeric ID
+- `ricordami <TIME EXPR>\n<message in new line>`: creates a reminder with the desired scheduling and the specified message for more info, see `Time expression` section

+### Time expression
+The reminder time expression is rather extensive and it needs a dedicated section to explain the extent of its potential.
+TODO

 ### Other features
 Apart from commands, the following is supported: